Next start date:

 - Your leadership among such groups

-The Personal History essay provides an opportunity for the admissions committee to get to know you better on a personal level, and content should not duplicate what has been shared in the Statement of Purpose.
+The Personal History essay, typically 1-2 pages in length, provides an opportunity for the admissions committee to get to know you better on a personal level, and content should not duplicate what has been shared in the Statement of Purpose.
 For additional guidance, please review the Graduate Division's Personal Statement Guide.

 (3) Short Answer Essay